What is SAML?

 - Receptive support will configure the Receptive side and email you with your ACS, Issuer and Login URLs

-- Enter the ACS and Issuer URLs into your Identity Provider
+- Add the ACS URL and Issuer URL to your Identity Provider

 - Go to your SAML login URL in your browser